cpamungkas/kang-convert/README.md

-# Kang Convert
+# Aura Convert

 A sleek, in-memory PDF to image converter that respects user privacy by processing files entirely in the browser.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/cpamungkas/kang-convert)

-Kang Convert is a minimalist, high-performance web application designed for converting PDF documents into high-quality JPG or PNG images.
+Aura Convert is a minimalist, high-performance web application designed for converting PDF documents into high-quality JPG or PNG images.
 The core principle is privacy and speed: all file processing happens directly in the user's browser using the robust `pdfjs-dist` library, powered by WebAssembly.
 No files are ever uploaded to a server, ensuring complete data confidentiality and eliminating server-side processing costs.

 The application is a single-page app (SPA) running entirely on the client-side, making it exceptionally fast and perfect for deployment on modern edge networks like Cloudflare.